 What was so special about black panther was its duality and how it portrayed what it was like to be black in America as well as Africa.
 It created a model for representation that huge blockbuster movies can follow.

-A quick google trends search revealed that searches for Africa spiked the highest its been in years two days after Black Panther was released.
-Social media users can attest to the prolific use of the catchprase “Wakanda forever” and the huge number of memes spawned around the actors having to do the signature arms crossed at the chest salute at many public events.
+And it had an influence on culture.
+Searches for Africa spiked to their highest in years two days after Black Panther was released.
+Social media was quickly filled with the catchprase “Wakanda forever,” and a huge number of memes was spawned around the actors' signature arms crossed at the chest salute at many public events.

 [Black panther movie sounds]

-Black panther showed that non-majority white cast movies can make money, be successful, bust most importantly, they are needed and wanted.
+Black panther showed that non-majority white cast movies can make money, be successful, but most importantly, they are needed and wanted.